MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-card-add-in.md

 1. Select the Customer Insights environment you want to fetch data from.

-1. Define which the field mapping to records in the Dynamics 365 app.
-Depending on your data in Customer Insights you can choose to map one of the following options:
+1. Define the field mapping to records in the Dynamics 365 app.
+Depending on your data in Customer Insights you can choose to map the following options:
    - To map with a contact, select the field in the Customer entity that matches the ID of your contact entity.
    - To map with an account, select the field in the Customer entity that matches the ID of your account entity.